StelTheo73/thesis-docs/chapter-7/7-evaluation.md

 ### Focus Group

 The focus group findings align closely with the results of the GUESS-18 questionnaire, highlighting both strengths and areas for improvement in the game experience.

 The high scores on the _Visual Aesthetics_ and _Enjoyment_ subscales of the questionnaire are consistent with the focus group feedback, where players praised the simplicity of the mechanics and the ease of navigation.
 Similarly, the _Usability_ subscale score aligns with the focus group’s positive remarks about the flawless state of the application and predictable navigation.
+The high score on the _Personal Gratification_ subscale indicates that players felt satisfied and motivated by the game's reward mechanisms.
+This is consistent with the focus group findings, where players agreed that the incentive system encouraged them to improve and that unlocking spaceships provided a sense of reward and motivation to continue playing.

-However, the relatively low scores on _Play Engrossment_ and _Audio Aesthetics_ are echoed in the focus group’s suggestions to add background music and sound effects to enhance immersion.
-Additionally, the focus group’s request for more challenging puzzles and hints aligns with the moderate score on _Creative Freedom_, suggesting room for improvement in providing more engaging and dynamic gameplay.
-The high score on the _Personal Gratification_ subscale indicates that players felt satisfied and motivated by the game's reward mechanisms, such as unlocking new spaceships.
-This is consistent with the focus group feedback, where players agreed that the scoring system encouraged them to improve and that unlocking spaceships provided a sense of reward and motivation to continue playing.
-Both sources of feedback highlight the success of the incentive system in engaging players and maintaining their interest throughout the game.
-These findings collectively emphasize the game’s strengths while identifying actionable areas for refinement.
+On the other hand, the relatively low scores on _Play Engrossment_ and _Audio Aesthetics_ are echoed in the focus group’s suggestions to add background music and sound effects to enhance immersion.
+Additionally, the request for more challenging puzzles and hints aligns with the moderate score on _Creative Freedom_, suggesting room for improvement in providing more engaging and dynamic gameplay.

 In the following sections we will present the focus group findings by area.